 To evaluate how accurately our framework measures the UPF's latency, we compared its results with those provided by P4STA [8], which is a framework leveraging hardware-based packet stamping to measure the latency of network devices.
-To run P4STA, we had to rebuild the test setup as outlined in Fig. 4.
-P4STA is executed on an Intel Barefoot Tofino, comprising an x86 unit referred to as External Host and a P4 programmable switch ASIC, which runs the packet stamper.
+To use P4STA, we had to rebuild the test setup as outlined in Fig. 4.
+P4STA is executed on an Intel Barefoot Tofino, comprising an x86 unit and a P4 programmable switch ASIC, which runs the packet stamper.
 The packet stamper writes a timestamp t_0 into each leaving packet and a timestamp t_1 into each entering packet.
-The External Host then calculates the delta between both timestamps in each packet to determine the latency.
+The Tofino then calculates the delta between both timestamps in each packet to determine the latency.
 The Tofino has two external ports p_0 and p_1 , both connected via an 100 Gbit/s fiber to an Ethernet interface eth0 and eth1 of Machine 2.
-We used the external host on the Tofino to generate GTP-U encapsulated UDP traffic.
+We used the x86 unit on the Tofino to generate GTP-U encapsulated UDP traffic.
 All traffic is then sent through the packet stamper and via p_0 to eth0 of Machine 2.
 Machine 2 routes incoming GTP-U traffic through an intermediate functional block device (IFB) before it is decapsulated by the UPF.
 Our monitoring framework runs in parallel to the IFB and the UPF.
 Thus, we can artificially set the IFB's latency using traffic control emulation (tc-em) to simulate the UPF's latency.
 The encapsulated IP packets leaving the UPF are returned to the Tofino's p_1 via eth1.

 For each experiment, we generated GTP-U encapsulated UDP traffic with 1 Gbit/s for 5 min.
 We repeated this and increased the delay of the IFB in steps of 5 μs starting from 0 μs up to 100 μs.
 Fig. 6 shows the averages for each of the experiments.
 The latencies measured by our framework and P4STA increase depending on the delay added by the IFB.
-As the UPF also adds some latency by itself, the latency measured by our framework is always higher than the delay added by the IFB by an average offset of 80.1 us.
+As the UPF also adds some latency by itself, the latency measured by our framework is always higher than the delay added by the IFB by an average offset of 80.1 μs.
 The minimal offset is 76.72 μs and the maximal offset is 88.06 μs.
 The latencies measured by P4STA are again higher by an average offset of 41.47 μs than the ones measured by our framework with a minimum offset of 36.89 μs and a maximum offset of 44.47 μs.
-This is because the packets need some additional time to travel between the Tonfino and Machine 2.
+This is because the packets need some additional time to travel between the Tofino and Machine 2.
 When subtracting the average offset between the measurements between P4STA and our framework, the Mean Average Error (MAE) is 1.86 μs.
-The average standard deviation of the framework's measurements is 11.52us, indicating a high variation among the measured latencies per second.
-We assume that varying latencies caused by the UPF mainly cause this; however, P4STA only provides the average latency for each run instead of the latency for each packet.
+The average standard deviation of the framework's measurements is 11.52 μs, indicating a high variation among the measured latencies per second.
+We assume that varying latencies caused by the UPF mainly cause this.
+In future work, we plan to obtain additional insights into that behaviour using P4STA's per-packet latency measurements.